jvhaarst/DSMR-P1-telegram-reader/README.md

 Python program to read Dutch Smart Meter Requirements (DSMR) telegrams from a serial port connected to the P1 port of a smart meter, and print it on screen or push it to another site.

+There are different branches, the master just pretty prints the data, the xively branch adds pushing to xively.

 Installation
 ============